dcSpark/paima-dice/README.md

 - install dependencies of this template
 - copies `.env.example` as `.env.development` to the parent folder

+To deploy contracts, mostly just follow the docs.
+There is just one nft type, `NULL`, with string `null` (you can change this, but frontend is currently set up like this when selling nfts).

+Edit `extensions.yml` and copy it to `..`.

 ### MacOS specific

 If you're using Mac and run into installation issues you can add `--target=esbuild-darwin-arm64` as a workaround to `npm install`.
 This installs the correct version of a problematic package.
 For example: